lukso-network/docs/docs/learn/expert-guides/universal-profile/edit-profile.md

 :::tip

 A complete _"ready to use"_ JS file is available at the end in the [**Final Code**](#final-code) section.
-If you want to run the code as standalone JavaScript files within the terminal or the browser, you can open the [`lukso-playground`](https://github.com/lukso-network/lukso-playground) repository or use the correlated [StackBlitz](https://stackblitz.com/github/lukso-network/lukso-playground) page.
+If you want to run the code as standalone JavaScript files within the terminal or the browser, you can open the [`lukso-playground`](https://github.com/lukso-network/lukso-playground) repository.

 :::